Ten reasons why a SharePoint intranet is your best option

 For over twenty years now, SharePoint has remained the most popular base technology for corporate intranets.
 But with so many new technologies coming to market and offering a plethora of new features and functionalities - is SharePoint still the best option for your intranet?

-1 SharePoint is now the world’s most popular choice for intranets
+1 SharePoint is the world’s most popular choice for intranets

 2 There are a great many SharePoint options

-Having a close relationship between your intranet and your 365 suite of tools allows you to create a great digital workplace experience, while also using your intranet to drive adoption of Office 365 and establish some governance.
+Having a close relationship between your intranet and your 365 suite of tools allows you to create a great digital workplace experience, while also using your intranet to drive adoption of Microsoft 365 and establish some governance.
 The Microsoft Power Apps now also give us the ability to rapidly build custom apps that can integrate easily with your intranet – great for automation, advanced workflow, connecting to other company applications and more…

 4 Flexible, scalable, customisable